-Step 2: Teach the power to choose, and start with a hook.
+Step 2: Teach the power to choose.

 Pair students up, and ask them to play Rock, Paper, Scissors?
 Then, ask: How did you choose whether to show rock, paper, or scissors?

 As a group: Remember the last time you laughed so hard your stomach hurt?
 Did you make a choice to laugh so hard?